What Matters More—Your Website or Attorney Profile?

 Calls to Action

-Calls to action are most effective when included on pages optimized for specific purposes.
+Calls to action are most effective when included on web pages optimized for specific purposes.
 Like the page itself, the CTA can be designed to reflect the type of content that is most likely to spur leads to set up consultations or otherwise take action.

 The Right Tool for the Right Job

 Your attorney profile serves many important functions, but it can’t be the only digital marketing tool you use to reach more prospective clients.
 While your legal profile offers a valuable overview, you’ll need content with more authority and deeper information about yourself and your practice to attract a sufficient volume of new leads—and to convince those leads to become clients.
+Basically, you need both.

 As you move forward with creating your digital marketing strategy, resist the urge to force a single attorney profile to do the work of an entire website.
 Yes, this page is crucial, but it should complement—not replace—your law firm’s website.